-The essence of wisdom is that each and every one of us is Immortal, Unborn, Indestructible, Unselfish, All-loving, Pure Consciousness.
+The essence of wisdom is that everyone is Immortal, Unborn, Indestructible, Unselfish, Allloving, Pure Consciousness.

 Anything that makes us more conscientious of our Real Nature is conducive to our happiness and the welfare of everyone, and we should embrace THAT.
 On the other hand, that which ignores the universality of consciousness and stresses individuality, sectarianism, selfishness, hatred, and violence - in fact, anything that is contrary to our Real Nature - even if it is embraced by one's religion, should be shunned.